 One of my personal favorites is Manatee Springs.
 I love watching the manatees swim in front of the large viewing area.

-There will be six indoor animal buildings open this year during PNC Festival of Lights:
+Buildings that will be OPEN during the PNC Festival of Lights:

 - Reptile House